Diversity and Social Justice in Leadership

 - Discuss how they will be socially just global citizenship as part of their lifelong learning.

 Why is racism always a black/white thing?
 Am I expected to represent everyone in my group?
 Are guys always expected to pay on a date?
-Spend the semester exploring these and many other questions in the Multicultural Center's three credit hour course.
+Spend the semester exploring these and many other questions in the Student Life Multicultural Center's three-credit hour course.
 Classes meet twice a week and aim to expand self-awareness and develop valuable dialogue skills.
 Receive credit for the Leadership Minor and/or the Social Diversity in the U.S. GE while examining and discussing issues and experiences relevant to Ohio State and society.

 This course explores social identities in general, including gender, race, ethnicity, socioeconomic status, sexual orientation and religion.
 Participants also learn important dialogue skills.